onespacemedia/server-management/README.md

         }
     }

+When running one of the management commands, you will be prompted for a remote host on which to perform the operation.
+To skip this prompt, specify the _name_ of the remote as a positional argument.
+For example, if you wanted to update the host named as `production` above, you would use `manage.py deploy production`.

 The default PostgreSQL deployment uses trust authentication for connecting to the database, so a password is not usually required.